-Bake the cakes for 9-12 minutes until the cakes still looks moist and giggle a bit but are beginning to set and reach an internal temperature of 140 – 145 degrees Fahrenheit.
+Bake the cakes for 9-12 minutes until the cakes still look moist and giggle a bit but are beginning to set and reach an internal temperature of 140 - 145 degrees Fahrenheit.

 Remove the rack and set the mold on a cooling rack.
 Then repeat the process.

-Allow he cakes to cool at room temperature for at least 30 minutes, then wrap in plastic wrap and refrigerate for at least 3 hours.
+Allow the cakes to cool at room temperature for at least 30 minutes, then wrap them in plastic wrap and refrigerate for at least 3 hours.
 Before you want to remove them from the molds, pop them in the freezer for 30 minutes so they become really firm.

 To un-mold the cakes, turn the silicone mold upside down and press the cakes out.